mike-weiner/display-event-locations-tec/README.md

 ### 2.1
 * Released on January 8, 2020
 * Added: The event street address can now be displayed within the tooltip underneath the location name.
-* Added: Uninstallation Hook (Your settings for this plugin will now be deleted from the wp_ database when you uninstall this plugin.)
+* Added: Uninstall Hook (Your settings for this plugin will now be deleted from the wp_ database when you uninstall this plugin.)
 * Added: An additional line break has been added to featured event tooltips to make things more readable!
 * Added: Travis CI has been implemented to automatically check for any syntax and compatibility issues with modern and common versions of PHP.
 * Added: New screenshots of the plugin to show the new feature of being able to add the street address to the tooltip.